-At least 2 killed after boat suspected in human smuggling operation capsizes off San Diego coast
+At least 3 killed after boat suspected in human smuggling operation capsizes off San Diego coast

 “In that area of Point Loma it’s very rocky.
 It’s likely the waves just kept pounding the boat, breaking it apart,” Ysea said.

-He said it was possible, but not confirmed, that the group had been packed in a low-slung panga boat, a type of small motorized vessel often made of wood used by smugglers to bring people illegally into the U.S. from Mexico.
+He said it was possible, but not confirmed, that the group had been packed in a low-slung panga boat, a type of motorized vessel often made of wood used by smugglers to bring people illegally into the U.S. from Mexico.

 Officials believed everyone on board was accounted for, but crews in boats and aircraft continued to search the area for other possible survivors, Ysea said.